MovingBlocks/docker-terasology/README.md

   4. Edit the generated config.cfg at the location of the mount and proceed with  until your server runs like you want.

 There may be standard configurations in the future for specific use cases, may be... ;-)

-One thing's for sure, I'll keep this a little more updated after this long time of silence.

 More information about terasology can be found on following sites:
 * https://github.com/MovingBlocks/Terasology